DenisPals/Countries/README.md

 ## Where to find
 The web application can be viewed [here](https://countriesdp.herokuapp.com/).
 There may be a longer loading time when logging in because the API is limited to a certain number of request and multiple request are being send to fetch the economic data.
+This is not the production repository, API keys, credentials, etc. have been omitted.